AdroitAnandAI/Agentic-AI-with-MCP/cognitive_agent/README.md

 - `ActionResponse`: Handles responses from tool executions
 - `ReasoningType`: Classifies different types of reasoning steps

+## Long-term Memory Usage

+The system **uses long-term memory to store fixed coordinates of the rectangle to be drawn:**
+- x1 = 780, y1 = 380 (top-left corner)
+- x2 = 1000, y2 = 550 (bottom-right corner)

+These coordinates are stored during initialization and used consistently throughout the visualization process, ensuring the rectangle is always drawn at the **preferred location.**

 ## Usage

 To run the cognitive agent from parent folder: